 • If your domain authenticates immediately, you will be able to configure the defaults as well as the option to enable personalized email addresses.

 • If it does not authenticate immediately, an email will be sent to the address on your user account notifying you that it is pending authentication.
 You will receive another email once the authentication either succeeded or failed.
-If it failed, please verify your SPF settings are correct and contact CoreBridge support.
+If it failed, please verify your DNS settings are correct and contact CoreBridge support.

 Setting Up Multiple Custom Outgoing Email Domains

-You can set up additional custom outgoing email domains in your CoreBridge system.
-You'll need to create the necessary SPF and DKIM records for each domain you wish to authenticate in addition to completing the authentication process for each one.
-Once your first domain is authenticated, you can click on + Authenticate another domain... to authenticate an additional domain.
+Note: You'll need to create the necessary DNS records for each domain you wish to authenticate in addition to completing the authentication process for each one.

 Configuring your Email Settings